Submitted by Sid Stroupe and Mike Stroupe; Written and vetted by Cheri Todd Molter

 (Click photo to enlarge)

-On July 30, 1861, Moses Stroup Jr. was twenty-two and lived in Gaston County, southeast of White Pine, which is currently Cherryville, North Carolina, when he enlisted with the Confederate Army for one year.
-He re-enlisted with the Confederate Army for a two-year term in March 1862 and was paid $50.00 for it.
+On July 30, 1861, Moses Stroup Jr. was twenty-two and lived in Gaston County, southeast of White Pine, which is currently Cherryville, NC, when he enlisted with the Confederate army for one year.
+He re-enlisted with the Confederate army for a two-year term in March 1862 and was paid $50.00 for it.
 He was a Private in Company B of the 28th Infantry Regiment, North Carolina.

 In December of 1862, Moses was captured again in Fredericksburg, Virginia.
 He was paroled on December 17, 1862 and returned to service on March 1, 1863.
 According to military records, by the end of February of the following year, he was “present” with his company but had been “absent without leave.”
 There was a note added that stated: “Stoppage one-month’s pay of $11.00.”